3 key things to remember when policing an unruly crowd

 2. Behaviors in a Crowd

-You can sharpen your focus in a crowd once you are able to recognize behaviors in a crowd.
+You can sharpen your focus in a crowd once you can recognize behaviors in a crowd.
 Consider the following behavior types.

 Suggestible: Most individuals in a crowd are not leaders, but followers.
 This is why normally lawful people can be led to incredible acts of violence in a crowd.
 If you pay attention it is relatively easy to determine the lawless leaders from their suggestible followers.